What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 • Limit waste caused by incorrect sizing or misplaced garments

 When ordering rules are applied manually, inconsistencies can occur.
-A managed uniform platform applies eligibility requirements at the point of order.
-For example, employees assigned to roles requiring specific safety apparel are limited to approved options.
+A managed uniform program supported by a cloud-based uniform management system applies eligibility requirements at the point of order.

-By guiding purchasing behavior through system rules, organizations can help reduce the likelihood of ordering items that cannot be used or must be replaced.
+For example, employees assigned to roles requiring specific safety apparel are limited to approved options within their allowance structure.
+By guiding purchasing behavior through system rules, organizations reduce the likelihood of ordering items that cannot be used or must be replaced.

 Procurement Considerations and Program Oversight